Reimagining society in the age of superdiversity

 By Saime Ozcurumez, Hannah Bradby and Selin Akyuz

-Based on a review of scholarly work and reports, this working paper analyzes different facets of sexual and gender based violence (SGBV) by revealing the contraints that potentially cause gendered presumptions.
+Based on a review of scholarly work and reports, this working paper analyses different facets of sexual and gender based violence (SGBV) by revealing the constraints that potentially cause gendered presumptions.
 Reviewing the conceptualization of SGBV in the literature dealing with gender and the governance of international migration not only juxtaposes existing approaches to understanding SGBV and its defining parameters but also presents how vulnerabilities, insecurities and victimization are presumed to intersect with that violence.
 This framework enables a critical analysis by indicating the theoretical and empirical gaps, which are enumerated.
 The final part of the paper proposes some notes for further research and asserts the need to understand the nature of SGBV from the perspective of refugees themselves, rather than from the perspective of humanitarian and/or medical professionals providing refugees with services.
 The view of SGBV violence as mainly consisting in physical violence against non-European women who lack agency, is juxtaposed with the absence of gender as an overt ground for protection under the Refugee convention.

 IRiS Working Paper 26 (2018) [PDF]